publishpress/library-wordpress-reviews/README.md

 require_once 'vendor/autoload.php';
 ```

-The library should be initialized in the method of your plugin that load the main WordPress hooks.
+The library should be initialized in the method of your plugin that loads the main WordPress hooks.
-You can add it to the main class fo the plugin.
-When instantiating it you have to pass 3 params: the plugin slug (the same one used in the URL of the WordPress repository), the plugin's name and the logo url (optional).
+You can add it to the main class of the plugin.
+When instantiating it you have to pass 3 params: the plugin slug (the same one used in the URL of the WordPress repository), the plugin's name, and the logo URL (optional).

-Pro plugins doesn't require this library, if they use they embed the free plugin.
+Pro plugins don't require this library, if they use they embed the free plugin.
 If you instantiate this library on both free and pro plugins, users will probably see duplicated banners.

-It by default displays the banner when the following conditional is true:
+It by default displays the banner when the following condition is true:

 ```php
 is_admin() && current_user_can('edit_posts')
 ```

-But you are able to specify the criteria used on the conditional to display the banner.
-For that you can hook into the filter `publishpress_wp_reviews_display_banner_<plugin_slug>`.
+But you can specify custom criteria to display the banner hooking into the filter `publishpress_wp_reviews_display_banner_<plugin_slug>`.

 ```php
 <?php